Expert Guide to the Best Safari Destinations in Africa for First-Timers

 by Kate Pirie

-Where you choose depends very much on your interests and preferences; whether you are interested in wildlife, culture, historical heritage sites, marine adventures, family experiences, horse riding, cycling, conservation…the list goes on.
-To help you in your decision, I’ve selected my favourite destinations that I recommend to first-time safari goers.
+To help you in your planning, I’ve selected my favourite destinations that I recommend to first-time safari goers.

 "Chobe National Park in Botswana is close to my heart - I lived here for 15 years and it’s the only place where I have been able to sit on the banks of the river in the dry season and see a thousand elephants stretched out along the river."